praveenoruganti/praveenoruganti-javascript/6_Functions/ReadMe.md

 Suppose you need to create a program to create a circle and color it.
 You can create two functions to solve this problem:

-a function to draw the circle
+- a function to draw the circle
-a function to color the circle
+- a function to color the circle

 Dividing a complex problem into smaller chunks makes your program easy to understand and reusable.

 JavaScript also has a huge number of inbuilt functions.
 For example, Math.sqrt() is a function to calculate the square root of a number.

-### Declaring a Function
+### Function Declaration
 The syntax to declare a function is:

 ```javascript